baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part2.md

   4. Declare function **returnTicket**.
 What is a **ticket**?
 What does it mean by **returnTicket**?
 Let's discuss it in detail later.
   5. Declare another function **reportAllEvent**.
 This function is critical to `error rate` strategy, and we can leave it for detailed review in the following articles.
   6. Declare an instance of `sync.Once`, which is another interesting `synchronization primitives` provided by golang.
   7. Launch two goroutines, each of which contains many logics too.
+Simply speaking, the first one contains the logic of sending requests to the target service and the strategy of `max concurrent request number`, and the second one contains the `timeout` strategy.
   8. Return a `channel` type value

 Let's review each of them one by one.